Locations:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-During an EEG, a technician places small metal disks (electrodes) on your scalp.
-The electrodes attach to a machine that monitors the electrical signals that your brain cells (neurons) make to communicate with each other.
-Monitoring that communication shows how well the different areas of your brain are working.
+During this test, a technician places small, metal disks (electrodes) on your scalp.
+The electrodes connect to a machine that records the electrical signals your brain cells (neurons) use to communicate.
+Tracking these signals shows how well different parts of your brain are working.

 Why is an EEG done?